-Prerequisites: MPH 663, MPH 664 This course integrates theory in business administration and healthcare administration using a strategic management framework.
+This course integrates theory in business administration and healthcare administration using a strategic management framework.
 Students completing this course will have an ability to evaluate the strategic planning options and process that healthcare organizations must employ to ensure viability and success as they adapt to the change in the environmental, regulatory and competitive healthcare industry, determine the impact of health policy on the strategic planning and management process of healthcare organizations, and analyze the management of providing effective services in a healthcare delivery system with limited resources.
-Principles and methods of strategic planning in the healthcare environment will be addressed through readings, cases and research. - three semester hours
+Principles and methods of strategic planning in the healthcare environment will be addressed through readings, cases and research.

-MGT 670 People in Organizations Prerequisite: MGT 570
+MGT 670 People in Organizations

-This course provides today's managers with the background and skills necessary to lead and motivate an increasingly diverse, team-based work force.
+This course provides today's managers with the background and skills necessary to lead and motivate an increasingly diverse, teambased work force.
 Topics include the structuring of effective teams, leading and participating in teams, communicating with and motivating others, and recognizing and valuing individual differences.
-Using current theories from the social and behavioral sciences, students are provided with negotiation and conflict resolution techniques that will enable effective conflict management with employees and other organizational stakeholders. - three semester hours
+Using current theories from the social and behavioral sciences, students are provided with negotiation and conflict resolution techniques that will enable effective conflict management with employees and other organizational stakeholders.